joerez/Unix-Utilities/ReadMe.md

     -   `sudo !!` (but be careful!)
 1. List the permissions (and owner) of the file `cats.txt` again
     -   `ls -l cats.txt`

+## Challenges, Part 2

+These challenges utilize more sophisticated Unix utilities.
+Challenges within each section are meant to be solved in order.

 ### Streams